StackVista/stackstate-docs/setup/installation/kubernetes_install/migrate_from_linux.md

 ### Step 2.4 - Import the ElasticSearch data

-To import the ElasticSearch data, install [MinIO](https://min.io/), copy the snapshot created in step 2.2 into the MinIO pod, configure ElasticSearch to connect to Minio, and then tell ElasticSearch to import the snapshot.
+To import the ElasticSearch data, install [MinIO](https://min.io/) in the Kubernetes cluster, copy the snapshot created in step 2.2 into the MinIO pod, configure ElasticSearch to connect to Minio, and then tell ElasticSearch to import the snapshot.

-1. In the Kubernetes setup, install minio into namespace where you installed StackState:
+1. In the Kubernetes setup, install minio into the namespace where you installed StackState:

     ```bash
-    helm install minio minio --repo https://helm.min.io/ --version '8.0.8' --set 'persistence.enabled=false' --set 'buckets[0].name=elastic,buckets[0].policy=none,buckets[0].purge=false'
+    helm install minio minio --repo https://helm.min.io/ --version '8.0.8' \
+        --set 'persistence.enabled=false' \
+        --set 'buckets[0].name=elastic,buckets[0].policy=none,buckets[0].purge=false'
     ```

 1. Determine which pod runs MinIO: